-Scalloped Corn Casserole is a simple to throw together side dish.
-Fresh corn, quick homemade cream corn and crushed crackers mixed with eggs, milk, salt and pepper baked into a fluffy, creamy and delicious casserole.
+Scalloped Corn Casserole is an incredible side dish that’s simple to throw together.
+Fresh corn, a super simple homemade creamed corn and crushed crackers mixed with eggs, milk, salt and pepper bake into a fluffy, creamy and delicious casserole.
+Serves 6 to 8.

-Over the years, I’ve watch her make this at least two dozen times.
+Over the last 25+ years, I’ve watch her make this at least two dozen times.
 She measures and does everything by feel and mixes it right into the casserole dish before baking.
+I am not one that’s good with eyeballing recipes, especially casseroles.
+So I’ve taken notes and every year I tell myself I’m going to make Brenda’s scalloped corn casserole for the blog.
+Well, today is the day.

 To Make This Scalloped Corn Casserole You Will Need: